 Edmonton eventually extended its city limits to encompass the Larch Lands, zoning them Agricultural.
 Members of the Poole Family, recognizing the value of the Oxbow and the intact ecosystem in Whitemud Creek Ravine, purchased them with preservation in mind.
 To cover the property taxes —$375/ year— they leased the upper lands to a local farmer.
 He paid $400/ year to harvest two crops of hay each summer.

-This arrangement was ideal for the many people who enjoyed spending time wandering through the lower lands.
-The call of the birds, a glimpse of the beavers, the majesty of old spruce standing tall against snow, the fabulous colour of the fall leaves all combined to provide a restorative place to be.
+This arrangement was ideal for the many people who enjoyed spending time in the lower lands.
+Spring mornings alive with birds, a summer glimpse of the beavers, fabulous Fall colours and the majesty of ancient spruce standing tall against snow made it a popular place to simply be.

 In 2003, the City established a Neighbourhood Area Structure Plan for Magrath Heights.
-This changed the zoning of the Larch Lands.
-Property taxes increased substantially, prompting the Poole Family to explore new ways to protect the Oxbow.
+This changed the zoning of the Larch Lands, prompting the Poole Family to explore new ways to protect the Oxbow.
 They initiated discussions with the Edmonton and Area Land Trust, as well as Melcor.
 These talks laid the foundation for Larch Sanctuary and the community of Larch Park.

 The vision for the new community emphasized connections between homes, yards, and green spaces.
 A unique set of landscaping, sustainability and architectural guidelines shaped a new habitat where people, native plants, birds and bees could all flourish.

 In 2016, the 58 acres of Whitemud Creek Ravine that encompass the Oxbow were protected in perpetuity through a formal Conservation Easement, Edmonton’s first.
 The Easement ensures that the homes in Larch Park will always border valuable natural habitat and a mature forest.